nmakel/dnshole/README.md

 # dnshole

-dnshole.py is a python tool that combines public dns block lists into a single hosts file.
+dnshole.py is a python tool that combines public DNS block lists into a single hosts file.
 It deduplicates entries, optionally prefixes a local hosts file, and prevents locally defined hosts from being modified.

 ## Usage